withastro/astro/.changeset/slimy-jobs-smash.md

 "astro": patch
 ---

-Fix dot files not being copied over on non-root builds
+Fixes an issue where dot files were not copied over from the public folder to the output folder when build command was run inside a subfolder.